AngryAndrii/AngryAndrii/README.md

 ### Hi there 👋

+Hello everybody!
+My name is Andrew.
+At the moment I'm learning JS and ReactJS and trying to do small projects.

 <!--
 **AngryAndrii/AngryAndrii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.